TheGreengo/startup/README.md

 # purpose
-This file is for creating a startup app to get hands-on experience with web design for the computer science 260 class at BYU.
+This file is for creating a startup app to get hands-on experience with web design for the web development 260 class at BYU.